Tellios/staticless/readme.md

 The required [GitLab API](https://docs.gitlab.com/ce/api/wikis.html) was added in GitLab 10.0, Staticless will therefore not work with versions before GitLab 10.0.

+**Disclaimer: Staticless is still under development.
+In its current state bugs, issues, and sudden changes may occur.**

 ## Running Staticless
 For now the only supported way of using Staticless is by using the provided [Docker container](https://store.docker.com/community/images/tellios/staticless).
 More ways may be added and documented in the future.